 Note: You might feel like trying free stock photos from sites like Pexels or Unsplash.
 Keep in mind that their licenses aren’t as safe when using pictures for marketing and advertising.
 Royalty-free images are always superior for this.

 We recommend these design tools to create Facebook graphics quickly and effortlessly.
-Most of them come with mobile or desktop apps, plugins, or extensions to work wherever you need.
+Most of them come with mobile or desktop apps, plugins, or extensions to work wherever you need them.

 Canva is a popular, user-friendly design tool that doesn’t require previous knowledge to use.
 Canva Pro is the premium version aimed at businesses.
 It comes with tons of templates for Facebook covers, posts, and more that you can customize easily.
 Plus, it has unlimited downloads from its stock photo library and even a publishing tool to manage your Facebook posts directly.
 It comes with apps for iOS, Android, Mac, and PC.